johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 ## Précis ##

-> **The Messianic Covenant Community has been commissioned to co-work alongside the Messiah in his mission**
+> **The Messianic Covenant Community has been commissioned to work alongside the Messiah in his mission**

 ### Topics ###